damianhakert/damianhakert.github.io/source/handbook/developer-onboarding/index.html.md

 Please consult [Limit conflicts with EE when developing on CE][ce-ee-docs] for more details.

-As of version 7.11, it requires a license key to be used.
+GitLab EE requires a license key to be used.
 To be able to run your own instances for development you can use one of the shared licenses (like <https://license.gitlab.com/licenses/1449>) or you can clone <https://dev.gitlab.org/gitlab/license-app> and generate your own licenses.